rhnasc/rhnasc.github.io/_posts/2018-12-29-keep-progressing.markdown

 ### Invest on your workflow ###

-I'll start by the most underrated point.
+I'll start an often underrated point.

 The term **workflow** comprises all the whole pipeline of things you systematically do in order to move something from planned to done.